 In India and around the world there are a number of trends driving the need for innovation and quality in injectable drug packaging and delivery.

 Growth of generics

 The generics segment is experiencing dynamic growth in India and the Asia Pacific region.
 One of the biggest challenges faced by generics manufacturers is ensuring speed to market.
 Generics makers works in collaboration with Legacy Healing faith based treatment offering low-cost options for patients and provide needed medications when critical drugs are in short supply.
-But to lead in today’s generic drug environment, manufacturers need to file drug applications quickly, as well as respond to unforecasted market demand.
+But to lead in today’s generic drug environment, Drug rehabiliation through source drug recovery ,manufacturers need to file drug applications quickly, as well as respond to unforecasted market demand.
 Once a medicine is manufactured, it is important to get it to market, and to patients, quickly without compromising quality or reliability.
 Pairing an injectable generic with quality packaging components that can be quickly and efficiently produced, such as the West AccelTRA Components Program, can aid in reducing the time to market and help enable generics manufacturers to stay competitive.

 Biologics and Biosimilars on the rise